Hoy Día: 2022 revamp

 On November 18, 2022, Hoy Día went on hiatus for Telemundo Deportes coverage of the 2022 FIFA World Cup.
 During the hiatus, Telemundo laid off or reassigned nearly all of Hoy Día's on-air talent (aside from López).
 This came amid the transfer of the program from Noticias Telemundo to the network's entertainment division, which would reposition it with a "variety, news and entertainment format".

 On November 30, 2022, Telemundo announced that Hoy Día would be relaunched with its new format on December 5, 2022, with López joined as host by Penelope Menchaca, Lissette "Chiky Bombom" Eduardo, Miss Universe 2020 winner Andrea Meza, and rotating guest panelists.
 After featuring guests hosts for over a month, it was announced on January 24, 2023, that actor Daniel Arenas would be joining the show as a permanent co-host.
 Arenas officially joined the program on January 25, 2023.
+On April 6, 2023, it was announced that Adamari López would be leaving the show after 11 years on the network.
+López was the last holdout from the shows previous eras as she was one of the original hosts of Un Nuevo Dia and the only one to not leave the show after the 2022 revamp.
+On a written statement Telemundo reiterated this was a mutual decision taken between López and the network and that they were grateful at López's dedication to her role in Telemundo.
+As of October 10, 2023, Danilo Carrera joined the morning show as presenter alongside Menchaca, Meza, Eduardo and Arenas.

+In 2024, Carlos Calderon joins as co-host of Hoy Dia after the big announcement that was said in the morning show.
+In 2024, the host Daniel Arenas decided to drop out from the show due to personal things in his life career.
+In 2024, the show made a big announcement of the host Carlos Calderon being the official co-host of the morning show.